OscarBennich/csharp-editorconfig-generator/README.md

-# csharp-editorconfig-generator
-A side project idea.
+# A visual C# EditorConfig generator